sthk206/CodeCompass/README.md

 | A (intent-driven) | 21 | 95.2% | 100% |
 | B (tool-driven) | 39 | 100% | 100% |

-#### Code Explanation: Negative Result
+#### II.
+Code Explanation: Negative Result

-I trained a LoRA adapter on Magicoder-OSS-Instruct-75K and built an LLM-as-Judge evaluation framework. **The fine-tuned model lost 10/10 comparisons**:
+I trained a QLoRA adapter using Unsloth on Google Colab with Magicoder-OSS-Instruct-75K (1,400 filtered examples).
+The adapter was converted to GGUF format via llama.cpp's `convert_lora_to_gguf.py` for compatibility with Ollama, enabling a hot-swap architecture where the base model handles tool calling and the adapter activates only for explanation tasks.
+I built an LLM-as-Judge evaluation framework to compare the fine-tuned model against base Qwen 2.5 7B. **The fine-tuned model lost 10/10 comparisons**:

 | Metric | Fine-tuned | Base Model |
 |--------|------------|------------|